Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 1. Vedanta (Veda Vyasa, the essence of which is the Bhagavad Gita)

-2. Yoga Philosophy (Yoga Sutras of Patanjali)
+2. Philosophy of Yoga (Yoga Sutras of Patanjali)

 3. Sankhya Philosophy (Kapila)